The Least Busy Freeways in the U.S. - Texas - 1

 I-25, which runs through New Mexico, has low traffic, especially as it passes through mountainous areas and deserts.
 It is a quiet road in sections away from major cities.

-Texas is a large state, so there are many freeways with relatively low traffic in areas with low population density.
-Here are the low-traffic and quiet freeways in Texas.
+Texas is a large state, so there are many freeways with relatively low traffic in areas with lower population density.
+Here are some freeways in Texas that are less busy and more tranquil.

 Interstate 10 (I-10) - West Texas

-I-10 runs through western Texas, and particularly the section connecting El Paso and San Antonio has low traffic.
-Excluding large trucks moving logistics, there are few vehicles traveling between the small towns that appear along the way, making it a region where the 80 mph speed limit freeway is nicely connected.
-This area crosses desert terrain and vast plains, and I think it offers a fun road trip experience on U.S. freeways.
+I-10 runs through the western part of Texas, and especially in the section connecting El Paso and San Antonio, traffic is low.
+Aside from large trucks moving logistics, there are few vehicles traveling between the small towns along the way, making it a freeway with a speed limit of 80 miles per hour that connects smoothly.
+This area crosses desert terrain and vast plains, providing a fun road trip experience on U.S. freeways.

 Interstate 20 (I-20) - North Texas

-I-20 is a highway that crosses eastern and western Texas, and particularly the areas outside Dallas and Fort Worth have relatively low vehicle traffic.
-Especially in sections with many small to medium-sized cities, the roads are less crowded and quiet.
+I-20 is a highway that crosses East and West Texas, and especially in areas outside of Dallas and Fort Worth, vehicle traffic is relatively low.
+In sections with many small to medium-sized cities, the roads are less crowded and tranquil.

 U.S. Route 287 - North Texas

-U.S. Route 287 is a major highway that runs through northern Texas, starting from Fort Worth and continuing north, and this section is known for being a quiet road outside of major cities.
+U.S. Route 287 is a major highway that runs through northern Texas, starting in Fort Worth and continuing north, known for being a quiet road away from major cities.
 It connects less congested areas within Texas.

 Additionally, Texas has many wide rural areas and deserts, so roads connecting the outskirts of the state or small towns generally have low traffic.